Diego Morales

 About Me

-I am a Doctoral Researcher in the Philosophy & Ethics Group and the Artificial Intelligent Systems Institute (EAISI) at Eindhoven University of Technology (TU/e).
-My research is supervised by Prof. Patrik Hummel (philosophy), Prof. Vincent C. Müller (philosophy), and Prof. Dirk Fahland (mathematics & computer science), and is supported by funding from the TU/e – EAISI Doctoral Position for the Project ‘AI Planner for the Future’.
+I am a Doctoral Researcher in the Philosophy & Ethics Group and the Artificial Intelligence Systems Institute (EAISI) at Eindhoven University of Technology (TU/e).
+My research is supported by funding from the TU/e – EAISI Doctoral Position for the Project ‘AI Planner for the Future’.

 Before coming to TU/e, I completed a MA in Philosophy and Cognitive Studies, obtained in the Language and Mind program at the Università degli Studi di Siena, Italy.
 Prior to that I studied in my home country, Chile, where I obtained a BA in Philosophy and a BA in Law from the Pontificia Universidad Católica de Chile.